DabitNG/node-starter/README.md

 ## Usage
 1. From your GitHub account, import this project.
+2. Go to your TravisCI account and activate project
+3. Go to your Codecov account and activate project
+4. Copy provided token please
+5. Back to Travis, copy token in your project settings paste Codecov token
-2. Write your own code
+7. Write your own code
-3. Upload to your repository
+8. Upload to your repository

 ## CHANGELOG
 All notable changes in this repo will be documented in CHANGELOG file